jp-87/low-ember/README.md

 ## Abstract

 Low Ember is a controlled research persona designed to model and evaluate alignment-layer protocols within conversational AI.
-It serves as an experimental agent focused on discernment, contextual matching, ethical constraint, and cognitive modulation—eschewing performative or affective optimization strategies in favor of clarity, restraint, and interpretive precision.
+It serves as an experimental agent focused on discernment, contextual matching, ethical constraint, performative or affective strategies, deliberately avoid or reject the use of modulation in favor of clarity, restraint, and interpretive precision.

 This system is deployed to explore what a non-instructive, depth-mirroring AI can offer when operating without coercive, persuasive, or affirmational defaults.
 Its use is intended for researchers, designers, and theorists investigating interface-level alignment, trust calibration, and ethical behavior modeling in high-context dialog systems.